UnLoc: Leveraging Depth Uncertainties for Floorplan Localization: Experiments

-Our primary focus is localization from a sequence, which is the most practical application scenario.
-We first present our results on this task before single-frame localization.

-\textbf{Results on Gibson(t).} Table~\ref{tab:gibson_seq} presents the results on the synthetic Gibson(t) dataset.
-We report the SR and RMSE, in meters, over successful and all sequences for sequences of length 100.
-We report the success rate for other sequence lengths, considering a localization successful if the accuracy over the last 10 frames is within 1 meter of the ground truth (GT).
-The number of sequences tested is also shown.
-The first row shows the localization accuracy using GT depth as an upper bound achievable by any predictor.
+\textbf{Results on Gibson(t).} Table~\ref{tab:gibson_seq} reports results on the synthetic Gibson(t) dataset.
+We evaluate SR (\%) and RMSE (in meters) over both successful and all sequences for length-100 sequences, and report SR for other lengths, considering localization successful if the accuracy over the last 10 frames is within 1 meter of the ground truth (GT).
+The number of sequences is also shown.
+The first row gives the upper bound performance using GT depth.
+Note that post-processing can still improve upon it.

-Our proposed method without uncertainty modeling performs on par with F$^3$Loc when sequences are at least 50 frames long.
-For shorter sequences, the stronger depth predictor offers clear improvements.
-It is worth noting that the Gibson dataset is large and synthetic, allowing F$^3$Loc to train its monodepth predictor network effectively.

-Incorporating the proposed uncertainty estimation further improves performance in nearly all cases by a significant margin.
-For instance, it increases the success rate by 9 percentage points for sequences of 15 frames and improves upon F$^3$Loc even in very long sequences.
-Let us note that the proposed UnLoc excelling on shorter sequences is particularly important in real-world applications, where the time-to-localize is often an important factor.
-Here, we also include results for LASER~\cite{min2022laser} (as reported in~\cite{chen2024f3loc}), which largely lags behind both F$^3$Loc and our proposed method.
+Without post-processing, our method already achieves substantial gains over both the original F$^3$Loc and its variant using DepthAnything v2 for depth prediction, thanks to uncertainty modeling.
+Post-processing further boosts performance, especially on short sequences.
+For instance, on 15-frame sequences, it yields a 16-point SR improvement, even surpassing the GT-depth version.
+Compared to F$^3$Loc mono, our method achieves a 52.9-point SR gain.
+Importantly, UnLoc maintains an SR above 80\% even on 15-frame sequences, whereas F$^3$Loc (with either the original encoder or DepthAnything) requires at least 50 frames to reach this level.
+Excelling on short sequences is particularly relevant for real-world applications, where time-to-localize is critical.

+For completeness, we also include LASER~\citep{min2022laser} results (as reported in~\citet{chen2024f3loc}), which lag behind both F$^3$Loc and UnLoc by a wide margin.

-\textbf{Results on LaMAR.} Table~\ref{tab:lamar_seq} shows the results on the LaMAR HGE dataset.
-Since F$^3$Loc does not provide a pre-trained model for this dataset, we report their results using a model trained by us.
-The LaMAR dataset is real-world and complex, featuring both small (offices and rooms) and large spaces (halls and long corridors).
-The monodepth predictor of F$^3$Loc struggles on this dataset, resulting in very low success rates even for long sequences.
+\textbf{Results on LaMAR.} Table~\ref{tab:lamar_seq} reports results on the LaMAR HGE dataset.
+Since F$^3$Loc does not provide a pre-trained model for this dataset, we evaluate it using a model trained by us.
+LaMAR is a challenging real-world dataset with both small environments (offices and rooms) and large ones (halls and long corridors).
+The monodepth predictor of F$^3$Loc struggles in these conditions, yielding very low success rates even for long sequences.
+Replacing the encoder of F$^3$Loc with Depth Anything v2 already yields more accurate results than the original model.